 NM Areas Reviewed Findings

 The CBOC's location is clearly identifiable

 from the street as a VA CBOC.

 The CBOC has interior signage available that

 clearly identifies the route to and location of

 the clinic entrance.

-The CBOC is Americans with Disabilities Act
+Х The CBOC is Americans with Disabilities Act The installed modification alarm did not work

-accessible.
+accessible. consistently to notify staff when veterans require

+assistance for entry into the Hamlet CBOC.

 The furnishings are clean and in good repair.

 The CBOC is clean.

 The CBOC maintains a written, current

 inventory of hazardous materials and waste

 that it uses, stores, or generates.

 An alarm system and/or panic buttons are

 installed and tested in high-risk areas (e.g.,

-mental health clinic).
+MH clinic).

 Alcohol hand wash or soap dispenser and

 sink are available in the examination rooms.

 Sharps containers are secured.

 Safety needle devices are available.

-The CBOC has a separate storage room for

-storing medical (infectious) waste.
+The CBOC has a separate storage room for storing medical (infectious) waste.

 The CBOC conducts fire drills at least every

 12 months.

-Means of egress from the building are unobstructed.
+Means of egress from the building are

+unobstructed.

-Access to fire alarm pull stations is unobstructed.
+Access to fire alarm pull stations is

+unobstructed.

 Access to fire extinguishers is unobstructed.

 The CBOC has signs identifying the locations

 of fire extinguishers.

 Exit signs are visible from any direction.

 No expired medications were noted during the

 onsite visit.

-Areas Reviewed (continued) Findings
+NM Areas Reviewed (continued) Findings

-All medications are secured from ~
+All medications are secured from

 unauthorized access.

 Personally identifiable information is protected

 on laboratory specimens during transport so

 that patient privacy is maintained.

 Adequate privacy is provided to patients in

 examination rooms.

 Documents containing patient-identifiable

 information are not laying around, visible, or

 unsecured.

 Window coverings provide privacy.

 The CBOC has a designated examination

 room for women veterans.

 Adequate privacy is provided to women

 veterans in the examination room.

-The Information Technology network
+The information technology network

 room/server closet is locked.

 All computer screens are locked when not in

-use.
+USE.

 Staff use privacy screens on monitors to

 prevent unauthorized viewing in high-traffic

 areas.
 EOC rounds are conducted semi-annually (at

 least twice in a 12-month period) and

 deficiencies are reported to and tracked by the

 EOC Committee until resolution.

 The CBOC has an automated external

 defibrillator.

 Safety inspections are performed on the

 CBOC medical equipment in accordance with

 Joint Commission standards.

 The parent facility includes the CBOC in

 required education, training, planning, and

 participation leading up to the annual disaster

 exercise.

 The parent facility's Emergency Management

 Committee evaluates CBOC emergency

 preparedness activities, participation in annual

 disaster exercise, and staff training/education

 relating to emergency preparedness

 requirements.